Impact Training

 Taking action against procrastination is also good for your personal development.

-More formal research suggests that there are actually two types of entrepreneurs:
+In addition, more formal research suggests that there are actually two types of entrepreneurs:

 One that learns something and immediately applies it.
 Because they take action, they learn quickly (mostly through their own experience) what works and what doesn’t.
-In the process they gain valuable clarity on what works and what doesn’t.

 Then you have the second type — by far the larger of the two.
 They want to learn more and then some more and consider this and review that before they get started.